Suo-Wei/SRCF/README.md

 ![PyTorch](https://img.shields.io/badge/pytorch-1.4.0-%237732a8)

 # A Simple and Robust Correlation Filtering method for text-based person search
 We provide the code for reproducing results of our ECCV 2022 paper [A Simple and Robust Correlation Filtering method for text-based person search](www.baidu.com).
 Compared with the original paper, we obtain better performance due to some modifications.
 Following our global response map, we also add the same mutual-exclusion-loss to separate body part response map.
-Adjusted method achieve new state-of-the-art performance and it improves to 64.89 on Top-1 (CUHK-PEDES).
+Adjusted method achieve new state-of-the-art performance and it improves to 64.88 on Top-1 without [re-rank](https://github.com/TencentYoutuResearch/PersonReID-NAFS?utm_source=catalyzex.com) (CUHK-PEDES).
 ## Getting Started
 ### Requirements
 - [PyTorch](https://pytorch.org/) 1.4 or higher